AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - The transaction is submitted by the correct proposer.
 - The specified blocks are in the Pending Chain
+- The TxEffects of all constituent transactions have been published
 - A proof of the block's correctness has been verified on L1.

 After this, all blocks in the epoch are confirmed in the Proven Chain.